Logo Federal Ministry of JusticeLogo Federal Office of Justice

 1. possessed German citizenship after their birth or possessed it after losing German citizenship by being legitimised with legal effect under German law by a foreign parent, but then renounced, lost or rejected it, or were born to or adopted by a person who renounced, lost or rejected German citizenship; or

-2. persons who could have acquired German citizenship under section 4 (4) sentence 2 in conjunction with subsection (1) but have not done so or may still do so
+2. persons who could have acquired German citizenship under section 4 (4) sentence 2 in conjunction with subsection (1) but have not done so or may still do so are not entitled to the right of declaration under subsection (1).

 (3) The right of declaration under subsection (1) may only be exercised within 10 years of this Act entering into force.